IdioticProgramApe/IdioticProgramApe.github.io/_posts/2023-04-14-emcpp-smart-pointers.md

 ### Reference count

 - **std::shared_ptrs are twice the size of a raw pointer**, because they internally contain a raw pointer to the resource as well as a raw pointer to the resource's reference count
 - **Memory for the reference count must be dynamically allocated**.
 Conceptually, the reference count is associated with the object being pointed to, but pointed-to objects know nothing about this.
 They thus have no place to store a reference count.
 (A pleasant implication is that any object even those of built-in types may be managed by std::shared_ptrs.)
-The cost of the dynamic allocation is avoided when the std::shared_ptr is created by std::make_shared, but there are situations where std::make_shared can’t be used.
+The cost of the dynamic allocation is avoided when the std::shared_ptr is created by std::make_shared, but there are situations where std::make_shared can't be used.
 Either way, the reference count is stored as dynamically allocated data
 - **Increments and decrements of the reference count must be atomic**, because there can be simultaneous readers and writers in different threads.
 For example, a std::shared_ptr pointing to a resource in one thread could be executing its destructor (hence decrementing the reference count for the resource it points to), while, in a different thread, a std::shared_ptr to the same object could be copied (and therefore incrementing the same reference count).
 Atomic operations are typically slower than non-atomic operations, so even though reference counts are usually only a word in size, you should assume that reading and writing them is comparatively costly

 ### Memory Management